 The master’s program is taught in English.
 Applicants are therefore required to provide proof of English skills at CEFR level B2.
 Please see here under "Proof of the level of English for master programs at Faculty IV" for a list of accepted proofs and certificates.

 You can also find important information on the admission requirements on the program's website.

 The four-semester master’s program is made up of a main area, elective modules, and a master’s thesis.
 The program structure as well as the regulations regarding the selection of modules are laid out in the program’s study and examination regulations.

 The advanced stages of the program equip you with knowledge concerning the methods and approaches involved in key areas of computer science as well as current technologies in this field.
-During the first three semesters you can choose compulsory elective modules from a number of study fields which you can combine to create a thematic focus.
+During the first three semesters you can choose compulsory elective modules from a number of study fields (currently in German) which you can combine to create a thematic focus.
 A study field combines modules offered by a number of chairs into a single area of thematic focus enabling students to specialize in a technical area and thus develop a professional profile.

 You can choose from the following study fields: